Ben Wedeman: Career

 In August 2011, Wedeman was in Sabah, Libya, covering the 2011 civil war that overthrew Muammar Gaddafi.
 Pursuing a lead which led him to an abandoned warehouse, he discovered thousands of barrels containing bags of a yellow powder labeled as radioactive.
 It was later confirmed by the IAEA that this powder was Yellowcake uranium.

 Following the September 11 attacks, Wedeman was one of the first journalists to gain access to Iraq prior to the Iraq War.
 He was the only Western journalist granted access for an interview with Uday Hussein.

 In August 2012, he was in Aleppo, Syria, covering a battle of the civil war.

 Outside of the Middle East, Wedeman has traveled to war zones in Afghanistan, the Balkans, and Africa.
 In 2022 and 2023, he reported for CNN in Ukraine war zones.

+Since 2023, Wedeman is a recurrent guest of Che tempo che fa, a talk show aired on Italian TV channel NOVE, owned by Warner Bros Discovery.